Frequently Asked Questions

 If you are a current customer and already have a login for First Connect, you should be able to eFile your documents directly to the Court.
 To access the eFiling Portal, on the order entry page, after you enter your client matter number, you will be asked to select a “Service.”
 Select “eFile” and your court/division then select “Direct” or “On-Behalf.”
 Once you select that, hit next and it will direct you to the “eFiling Platform.”

-This system is different from the ECF (Federal Court) System.
-However, if your Attorney plans to handle any eFiling, then a user profile is needed.
-Unlike the Federal System, attorneys are not required to establish user profiles for Superior Courts as long as they do not intend to eFile the documents.
+Unlike the Federal System, attorneys are not required to establish user profiles for California Superior Courts as long as they do not intend to eFile the documents.
+However, if your Attorney plans to personally submit an eFiling, then a user profile is needed.

 First Connect is a comprehensive Online Ordering Solution and Website.
 This Content Management Solution, designed from the ground up, enables us to improve the general flow of information, whether you’re searching for a particular subject, looking for the most recent PDF/Fax Filing Rate Sheets, or placing your next Service of Process order.
 Coupled with the industry’s finest customer support team, First Connect isn’t simply a web address, it is real people working for you to ensure your complete satisfaction.

-eFiling with the Orange County Superior Court is now available through First Connect.
+eFiling in most California courts is now available through First Connect.
+For a current list of live CA eFiling courts, visit https://www.firstlegal.com/court-information/.
 As we develop new connections with other courts, we will add these to the order selection window.
 If you have a filing with another court in CA, another state, or a Federal Filing, please email your documents to eFiling@firstlegal.com.
 You may also contact us at 800.889.0111.

 If you select “Court Service” and would like to upload your documents to the order, please be sure to select “FAX/PDF Filing” as your type of service.
 If you select, ASAP, Rush, Regular or Special Filing, you will not get the option to upload your documents.
 Those are messenger service types which lets us know that you would prefer to have a messenger come to your office to pick up the documents to take to the Court to process.
 By selecting the “FAX/PDF Filing” service type you will receive the upload option once you select the County and Court.
 For “Messenger” and “Service of Process” requests, the option to upload will appear.